bradumbaugh/cognitive-services-xamarin-forms-computer-vision-search/README.md

 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## License

-    MIT License

-    Copyright (c) Microsoft Corporation.
-All rights reserved.

-    Permission is hereby granted, free of charge, to any person obtaining a copy

-    of this software and associated documentation files (the "Software"), to deal

-    in the Software without restriction, including without limitation the rights

-    to use, copy, modify, merge, publish, distribute, sublicense, and/or sell

-    copies of the Software, and to permit persons to whom the Software is

-    furnished to do so, subject to the following conditions:

-    The above copyright notice and this permission notice shall be included in all

-    copies or substantial portions of the Software.

-    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR

-    IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,

-    FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE

-    AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER

-    LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,

-    OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE

-    SOFTWARE

 ## Developer Code of Conduct

 https://azure.microsoft.com/en-us/resources/samples/cognitive-speech-stt-windows/